Return to: School of Social Work and Human Services

 - Part-time—This track is similar to most traditional master’s-level programs in which students either complete one or two courses per quarter.

-- Two-year, full time—This track requires students to complete two courses in the first quarter, while completing three courses at the same time in many of the remaining quarters.
+- Two-year, full time—This track requires students to complete two courses in the first the quarter, while completing three courses at the same time in many of the remaining quarters.

 - Advanced Standing—This track is for students who enter the program with a Bachelor of Social Work (BSW) degree that is accredited by the Council on Social Work Education (CSWE).
 They will begin the program with the introductory course that all MSW students take but then move to the advanced-level courses.